 Many of the jobs you can get with a sports management degree today involve working in the media and communications industry.
-If you have ever wanted to become a sports broadcaster or sports writer – or to work on the board of a sports publication or website – then earning your sports management degree is a good place to start.
-In fact, thanks to the increase in the number of sports-related websites and news agencies, the demand for candidates with specialized knowledge of sport communications is growing, according to the Society of Health and Physical Educators.
-If a sports communication role is appealing to you, take business communication courses and look into electives that involve journalism, broadcasting or professional writing.
+If you have ever wanted to become a sports broadcaster or sports writer, then earning your sports management degree is a good place to start.
+In fact, thanks to the increase in the number of sports-related websites and news agencies, the demand for professional with specialized knowledge of sport communications is growing.
+This is according to the Society of Health and Physical Educators.
+If a sports communication role is appealing to you, take business communication courses.
+Look into electives that involve:

 Marketing, Advertising, Sales and Public Relations